sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 ---

 *This page has been updated since the workshop*

 *The updated version does not include Planet NICFI imagery, but instead you have the option to include Google Embeddings*

+*This version also assume you are using CEO data, not making dummy reference data.'

 # Preprocessing Imagery in GEE